 More and more often, parents seek to resolve custody issues caused by changed circumstances with limited court intervention and litigation — through alternative dispute resolution, more particularly with mediation.
 A professional mediator attempts to establish common ground between the parents on just how much weight should be given to the child’s custody wishes.

+Occasionally we are asked; does a child have to be interviewed by a judge when determining custody?
 In court, the judge is not required to interview the child or give substance to the child’s desires.
 Therefore, like the parents in mediation, the court has discretion to give the child’s wishes (if they are even known to the judge) as much or as little weight as it chooses.
 Therein lies the primary difference between a court’s decision and a mediator’s resolution.
 Judges do not facilitate agreements between parties, instead the court is focused on what is in the best interests of the child, a legal standard.
 The mediator, as an experienced facilitator, is focused on bringing the parties to agreement over the best custodial arrangement for the child (still in the child’s best interests).
 The court’s determination of what is in the child’s best interests can be diametrically opposed to the child’s view, and may also be significantly different from the parents’ views.